google/go-cloud/internal/docs/design.md

 // The zero value is a URLMux with no registered schemes. type URLMux struct {
   // ...
 }

-// AddWidget registers the opener with its preferred scheme.
-If an opener
-// already exists for the scheme, AddWidget panics. func (mux *URLMux) AddWidget(opener NamedWidgetURLOpener) {
-  mux.RegisterWidget(opener.WidgetURLScheme(), opener)
-}

 // RegisterWidget registers the opener with the given scheme.
 If an opener